felipeoes/codequiz/README.md

 # or
 $ yarn run dev

-# Application will be opened at port:3000, so just access http://localhost:5500
+# Application will be opened at port:3000, so just access http://localhost:3000 on your browser

 ```
 ---